ksu-cs-textbooks/cis400/content/2-desktop-development/01-wpf/04-layouts.md

 ## The Grid

-The default layout is the [`<Grid>`](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.grid?view=netcore-3.1), which lays out its children elements in a grid pattern.
+The default layout is the [`Grid`](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.grid?view=netcore-3.1), which lays out its children elements in a grid pattern.
 A grid is composed of columns and rows, the number and characteristics of which are defined by the grid's `ColumnDefinitions` and `RowDefinitions` properties.
-These consist of a collection of `<ColumnDefinition/>` and `<RowDefinition/>` elements.
-Each `<ColumnDefinition/>` is typically given a `Width` property value, while each `<RowDefinition>` is given a `Height` property value.
+These consist of a collection of `ColumnDefinition` and `<RowDefinition/>` elements.
+Each `<ColumnDefinition/>` is typically given a `Width` property value, while each `<RowDefinition/>` is given a `Height` property value.

 Thus, you might expect the code: